 Florence fennel is a cool-weather perennial grown as an annual.
 Fennel can be sown in the garden as early as 2 to 3 weeks before the average last frost date in spring.
 Florence fennel, which is grown for its bulbous stalk, requires 90 to 115 frost-free days to reach harvest.
-For an autumn crops sow fennel in mid- to late-summer.
+For an autumn crops sow fennel in mid- to late summer.

 Description.
 Florence fennel or finocchio is grown primarily for its bulbous base and leaf stalks which are used as vegetables.
-Fennel is a stocky plant which can grow to 24 inches tall and looks something like celery with fleshy stalks and feathery leaves.
+Fennel is a stocky plant that can grow to 24 inches tall and looks something like celery with fleshy stalks and feathery leaves.
 A taller cultivar of fennel known as common or sweet fennel is grown for its leaves and seeds which are used as herbal seasonings.
 Fennel produces a flat-topped cluster of small, golden flowers.
 Both Florence fennel and common fennel are members of the parsley family.

 Yield.
 Plant 5 Florence fennel plants for each household member.

 Site.
 Grow fennel in full sun.
 Plant fennel in well-drained soil rich in organic matter.
 Prepare the bed in advance by working in aged compost.
 Fennel prefers a soil pH of 5.5 to 6.8.